onnyx-systems/onnyx-test-examples/example_2/README.md

 ### Firmware Version Format

-The test supports various Tasmota firmware version formats:
+The test supports various firmware version formats:

 - Standard numeric versions (e.g., "9.5.0")
-- Versions with suffixes (e.g., "14.5.0(release-tasmota)")
+- Versions with suffixes (e.g., "14.5.0(relay-compat)")

 When comparing versions, only the numeric parts are considered.
-For example, "14.5.0(release-tasmota)" is treated as "14.5.0" for comparison purposes.
+For example, "14.5.0(relay-compat)" is treated as "14.5.0" for comparison purposes.

 ### Relay Configuration

-The test is designed to work with Tasmota devices that have relays.
+The test is designed to work with relay modules that have relays.
 It always tests relay 1 (the primary relay).
-For devices with a single relay, the relay is typically referred to as "POWER" in the Tasmota firmware, while multi-relay devices refer to relays as "POWER1", "POWER2", etc.
+For devices with a single relay, the relay is typically referred to as "POWER" in the firmware, while multi-relay devices refer to relays as "POWER1", "POWER2", etc.

 ## Running the Tests